tadeugr/kubexample/README.md

 You should see a `json` with the result.

-> **Congrats!** At this point the entire stack is up and running and you start playing around with it!
+> **Congrats!** At this point the entire stack is up and running and you can start playing around with it!

 > **WARNING** the command above runs `kubectl port-forward`, and its default behaviour is to select and connect to a single Kubernetes service endpoint, which means it does not use Kubernetes Service Round Robin Load Balancer.
 So be aware port fowarding is **NOT** suitable for spreading requests across all pods.
 To do so, follow the instructions bellow.

-You may exit the application port forward in your terminal if you don't want to access it from you browser anymore.
+You may exit the application port forward in your terminal if you don't want to access it from your browser anymore.

 # Load Balance requests

-Connect to a pod terminal by running:
+Connect to the auxiliary pod terminal by running:

 ```bash
 cd dist/